WeblateOrg/weblate/docs/devel/integration.rst

 .. note::

-   Availability of adding strings in Weblate depends on :ref:`component-manage_units`.
+   The ability to add strings in Weblate requires :ref:`component-manage_units`.

 .. _updating-target-files: